PointPCA: Point Cloud Objective Quality Assessment Using PCA-Based Descriptors: Benchmarking setup

 To compute the point-to-point and point-to-plane, the software version 0.13.5~\cite{M40522} is used.
-For the latter, the required normal vectors are computed using quadric fitting with $r$-search and $r = 0.01 \times B_{R}$, where $B_{R}$ indicates the maximum length of the bounding box of the reference point cloud.
-For plane-to-plane, the normal vectors are computed based on quadric fitting and $r$-search with $r = 0.02 \times B_{R}$, in a variant of the settings employed in~\cite{Perry2020a}.
+For the latter, the normals are computed using a quadratic fitting with $r$-search and $r = 0.01 \times B_{R}$, where $B_{R}$ indicates the maximum length of the bounding box of the reference point cloud.
+For plane-to-plane, the normals are computed based on quadratic fitting with $r$-search and $r = 0.02 \times B_{R}$, following literature best practices~\cite{alexiou2020benchmarking}.
 In the point-to-distribution metric, neighborhoods consisting of $k = 31$ point samples are considered.
-For PointSSIM, the default parameters settings are employed, with the variance as the selected estimator of statistical dispersion, and $k = 12$.
-Quality predictions based on luminance, curvature and normal vectors, are computed, with the latter two obtained after quadric fitting with $r$-search ($r = 0.01 \times B_{R}$).
-In PCQM, the default configurations are used, and the proposed weighted combination of the computed features is employed.
-For the histogram metric and the reduced reference point cloud metric, the script implementations with default settings are executed.
-Regarding the proposed metric, namely, PointPCA, to estimate the geometric descriptors, we use the $r$-search with $r$ equal to $0.01 \times B_{R}$.
-For the computation of statistical features, we use the $k$-nn algorithm with $k = 25$.
+For BitDance, we use the recommended configurations, namely, $k = 6$ for the target voxel edge size, while the neighborhood size is set to 6/12 and the label bits to 16/8 for geometry/color histogram.
+For PointSSIM, the default parameters are employed, with the variance as the selected estimator of statistical dispersion, and $k = 12$; for the computation of curvatures and normals, quadric fitting with $r$-search and $r = 0.01 \times B_{R}$ was used.
+In PCQM, the default configurations are used.
+For MPED~\cite{yang2023a}, the default settings are employed, with $L$ defined as a fraction of the total number (i.e., 1/10000), and the square of $\ell^2$ norm adopted as the distance function.
+For PointPCA, the \acrshort{pca}-based descriptors (i.e., all except $d_{1-3}^{t}$) are estimated using the $r$-search with $r = 0.008 \times B_{R}$, while for the statistical features, the $k$-nn algorithm with $k = 9$ is used.
+The Random Forest regression method is implemented using the scikit-learn python framework~\cite{scikit2011} with the default configuration, namely, \acrshort{mse} as a criterion for split and 100 trees.
+Note that results from the \acrshort{psnr} versions of point-to-point and point-to-plane are not reported, due to the presence of infinity values, which prevented correlation computations and fair comparison.